 Parvovirus can cause the body to temporarily stop making blood cells, a severe

-life-threatening problem in someone with sickle cell disease.
+life-threatening problem in someone who has sickle cell disease.

-Aplastic anemia can develop as a result of a shortage
+Aplastic anemia can occur as a result of a shortage

 of red blood cells.
 It can come on suddenly and is life-threatening if not